If you are a survivor of childhood sexual abuses, you are most likely fighting a silent and invisible battle throughout your life.

-You probably never talked about it with anybody and probably always thought you were successful in overcoming whatever happened to you as a child. you might have always tried to minimize the experiences of abuses by blocking all the memories of it.
+You probably never talked about it with anybody and thought you would be successful in overcoming whatever happened to you as a child. you might have always tried to minimize the experiences of abuses by blocking all the memories associated to those experiences.
 Yet, as an adult, you probably are struggling in your relationships, mood, or suffer from chronic depression or anxiety.

-Childhood sexual abuse survivors usually suffer from higher levels of depression, guilt, shame, self-blame, eating disorders, somatic concerns, anxiety, dissociative patterns, repression, denial, sexual problems, and relationship problems.
+Survivors of childhood sexual abuses usually suffer from higher levels of depression, guilt, shame, self-blame, eating disorders, somatic concerns, anxiety, dissociative patterns, repression, denial, sexual problems, and relationship problems.

 Whichever have been the coping strategy, every survivor carries the scar for the rest of their life.
 And some of them don’t even acknowledge that they are fighting with an invisible enemy.

-Very similar to trauma responses, when it comes to healing, there is no single definite answer or ‘one size fits all’ approach.
-There are many paths, most survivors adopt multiple of them, in order to find a better life.
-The path of healing could be different depending on your social, psychological and circumstantial condition.
+Very similar to any other trauma responses, when it comes to healing, there is no single definite answer or ‘one size fits all’ approach.
+There are many paths, most survivors adopt a combination of them to feel better.
+The path of healing could be different depending on one’s social, psychological and circumstantial condition.

 Believe that you can heal